How to choose the best boiler cover

 Take note of attractive introductory prices.
 We've come across boiler cover companies that quote only the cost of the first year of cover, and then hike up their prices in the second year.

-In fact, 63% of boiler cover owners we asked said that when they renewed the same policy with the same provider, their price increased.
+In fact, 43% of boiler cover owners we asked said that when they renewed the same policy with the same provider, the price increased.
 Before choosing a provider, check what the cost of its contract is beyond the first 12 months, or after any introductory discount has finished.

 Keep an eye on your bill when it comes to renewal time, and don’t be afraid to haggle or shop around.
 Some providers may be able to offer you a price as if you were a new customer.

-While boiler breakdown cover may give you peace of mind, you should also bear in mind that not everything will be covered by a boiler servicing contract.
+While boiler breakdown cover may give you peace of mind, you should also bear in mind that some things may not be covered by a boiler servicing contract.
 A typical example is where sludge build-up occurs in your boiler.
 This would require a full system flush (which can cost more than £400), but not all of the companies we feature cover the cost of this in their policies.

 Boiler policy exclusions you need to know about

-- Boiler age - if you have quite an old boiler (meaning older than seven to 10 years), not all providers will accept you as a new customer.
+- Boiler age – if you have quite an old boiler (meaning older than 15 years), not all providers will accept you as a new customer.

 - Boiler life – existing customers should also be wary.
 Some providers won’t renew the cover if your boiler reaches a certain age.